NFL won't fine Elliott for Salvation Army kettle jump

 Story highlights

-- Elliott jumped into the kettle after setting the Cowboys' single-season record for rookie rushing touchdowns
+- Salvation Army says it saw a 61 percent increase in online donations after Elliott jumped into the kettle

-- He still will donate to the Salvation Army even though he won't be fined
+- Elliott still will donate to the Salvation Army even though he won't be fined

 (CNN)Ezekiel Elliott saw the huge red Salvation Army kettle during warmups.
 Then he got an idea.